| |

 Swiss Meringue Buttercream

-1. When the curd has completely chilled, begin the buttercream.
+1. When the curd has finished, begin the buttercream.
 Bring a medium saucepan with 1-2 inches of water to a simmer.

 2. Combine egg whites and granulated sugar in the metal bowl of a stand mixer or other heatproof bowl.
 Balance the bottom of the bowl over the simmering water bath, but ensure it’s not touching the water.